 Her aunt does some travel agenting, so she found us a good deal at a chill resort with a great pool (my condition), a great beach (Sarai’s condition), and adults-only (both of our conditions).
 Enter, the Royal Hideaway Playacar, in Playa del Carmen…

 Pretty beautiful, right?!
-I’m going to write a separate post specifically reviewing the resort, but we definitely loved our time here.
+I’ve written a separate post specifically reviewing the resort, but we definitely loved our time here.
 While not perfect, it was lovely.

 We began two of our four mornings there with an early wake-up call to catch a gorgeous Caribbean sunrise.